The Importance of Disseminating Information to Your Service Users

 Why not share this information?

-For all those professionals who read this blog and attend our Kidz to Adultz events please kindly share this information down to your service users or request extra tickets for dissemination.
+For all those professionals who read this blog and attend our Kidz to Adultz events please kindly share this information down to your service users or request extra tickets for disseminating information about the events to your network.
 Families are missing out on so much information when they don’t need to.